Estimated reading time: 4 minutes

 - Cost Savings: The competitive nature of the private sector leads to cost savings in development and operation.

-- Long-Term Investment: BOO contracts attract long-term private investment in infrastructure sectors, reducing the burden on public finances.
+- Long-Term Investment: B.O.O. contracts attract long-term private investment in infrastructure sectors, reducing the burden on public finances.

 Challenges of B.O.O Contracts